ErikLysne/HueLib/README.md

 }
 ```

-The following functions can be called on HueLights and HueGroups to change their properties:
+The following functions can be called on `HueLight` objects and `HueGroup` objects to change their properties:
 ```c++
 bool turnOn();
 bool turnOff();